LordAshes/TaleSpire-CustomMiniPlugin/README.md

 to the Mini Transformation.
 Enter the name of the (effect) content as usual.
 It will be applied to the mini while maintaining the mini's appearance.
 This is ideal for adding effects which are tied to the caster's position.

+The Scaled Effect (LCTRL+S) and the Temporary Effect (LCTRL+W) work the same way but are, for now, only available through keyboard shortcut.
+Scaled And Temporary Effect scale the effect size to the mini size if the mini is not regular size (regular
+Effect always loads as if a standard sized character).
+In addition, Temporary Effect disappears after a few seconds.

 ### Removing Effects

 The transformation dialogs now has a Remove button which will remove mini transformations and effects (depending on which dialog is used).
 However, please note that the Remove for Mini Transformation is less useful since the original mini mesh is not restored.

+### Automatic And Manual Load On Session/Board Reload

+CMP has code to try to detected when minis have fully loaded and when it is safe to apply any previously saved transformations.
+However, this automatic detection is not always accurate since TS does not provide a nice signal as to when all of the minis have loaded.
+There is a CMP R2ModMan settings that can be adjusted to allow CMP more time to detect new minis but making the setting a larger negative number means that CMP has better chances of detecting still loading minis but it also means a longer wait time when loading smaller boards.
+As such, CMP also provides a manual load option where the user tells CMP to apply any saved transformation.
+Basically the user waits until board and all minis have fully loaded and then uses this maual "load" option.
+In such a case, the CMP automatic setting should be kept fairly low such as the default of -200 or less.
+However, the setting should never be 0 or a positive number.

-### Sample Kiki Asset
+### Sample Trix Asset

-If you have unzipped the TaleSpire_CustomData ZIP file into the proper location (as per installation instructions) you will have access to the Kiki sample asset.
 Use the usual transformation steps to transform a mini into Kiki.
-When entering the content name type "kiki" (all lower case without quotes).
-Once the asset is loaded you can cycle through the various animation by pressing the keyboard shortcuts (default LCTRL+4 to LCTRL+8).
-Anim1=Ready, Anim2=Cast, Anim3=Die, Anim4=Dance you can also use the Play Animation to trigger any of these animations or "T-Pose" (without quotes) to switch Kiki into her T-Pose.
+When entering the content name type "trix" (all lower case without quotes).
+Once the asset is loaded you can cycle through the various animation by pressing the keyboard shortcuts (default LCTRL+4 to LCTRL+6 since only 3 animations are defined) and the various poses (default RCTRL+4 to RCTRL+8).

 ## Adding Custom Content